-Welcome to Mrs. Minear's page!
+Welcome to Dr. Minear's page!
 Hello, Lange Families!My name is Amanda Minear and I am an assistant administrator.
 In the picture, you see me with my husband, Dan.
 We have been married for four years, but have been together since we were in high school.
 We have two dogs at home, Derk and Stella!At LMS I predominantly work with sixth grade students, their teams, and their teachers.
 I also run our Positive Behavior Support (PBS) program which works directly with Kickboard.Previously, I taught Algebra I Honors at Smithton.
 This is my 10th year in education!
-In the past I have worked in a few different districts and have coached a variety of sports.I am also currently taking classes at the University of Missouri to get my doctorate in educational leadership and policy analysis.
-This will be my fourth degree from Mizzou.
+In the past I have worked in a few different districts and have coached a variety of sports.I am a proud Mizzou alumni!
+I have four degrees all from the University of Missouri.
+My Bachelors is in Middle School Math and Art Education, and my Masters, Specialists, and Doctorate are all in Educational Leadership and Policy Analysis.
 MIZ!

 What I'm Reading Today